rickyhan24/Item-Response-Theory-Modeling-Using-the-ASSISTments-Math-Dataset/README.md

 Data Preparation.ipynb
 --this code merges multiple datasets to build the dataset used for the content-based filtering algorithm.
 Also, the algorithm is developed for recommending institutions.

+df_irt.csv
+--this is the data used by the content-based filtering algorithm to match students to institutions

 IRT Model.R
 --this code performs EDA on SAT test scores and retention rate

-cleaned_df_in_state.csv
---this is the data used by the content-based filtering algorithm to match students to institutions

 recommendation.ipynb
 --this file contains the function that takes student info as input and outputs recommendations